civilservicelgbt/civilservicelgbt.github.io/_events/2023-09-27-lgbt-and-me-black-history-month-lets-discuss-books-and-films.md

 	font-size:10.0pt;
 	font-family:"Times New Roman",serif;}
 </style>
-<!\[endif]-->
+<!\\[endif]-->

 <!--StartFragment-->

+\
-Join us for the October virtual social event (via Teams) celebrating Black History Month with a twist!
+Join us for the October virtual social event on <!--StartFragment-->Tuesday 31st October 5-6pm <!--EndFragment--> (via Teams) celebrating Black History Month with a twist!
 Get ready for an engaging discussion on Black LGBT literature, films, and podcasts.
 We're not just sharing recommendations; we want YOU, our amazing attendees, to join in and share your favorite books and films that have touched your heart.
-Let's celebrate the richness and variety of Black history and culture together.
+Let's celebrate the richness and variety of Black history and culture together. \
+\
 Save the date and stay tuned for an evening of discovery and connection.\
 \
 S﻿teve and Claire